Corona – The Sun’s corona is the outermost part of the Sun’s atmosphere. It is usually hidden by the bright light of the Sun’s surface.

 Coronal Mass Ejections (CME) – A coronal mass ejection (CME) is a significant release of plasma and accompanying magnetic field from the Sun’s corona into the solar wind.

-Geomagnetic storm – A geomagnetic storm, is a temporary disturbance of the Earth’s magnetosphere caused by a solar storm, which can affect radio communication, power supply, create auroras and much more.
+Geomagnetic storm – A geomagnetic storm, is a temporary disturbance of the Earth’s magnetosphere caused by a solar storm, which can affect radio communication, power grids, create auroras and much more.

-Ionosphere – The ionosphere is where Earth’s atmosphere meets space.
+Ionosphere – The ionosphere is a higher region in the Earth’s atmosphere (50 – 1000km) and is the region where aurora form.
 It is ionised by solar radiation, and has practical importance because it helps propagate radio waves.

 Satellite drag – Drag is a force on an object moving through a fluid (air).
 It acts opposite to the direction the object is travelling and slows the object, in this case a satellite.